How to open a bank account in the US as a non-resident

 - Check if there are third party fees associated with the SWIFT network – these can push up the overall costs

-Most traditional banks in the US only have a limited service for non-US residents, or for people who can’t prove their residency in the US.
-There are a few options from mainstream banks, but it’s also common for customers to be directed towards expat banking services which typically have restrictions and higher fees.
+Most banks in the US only have a limited service for non-US residents, or for people who can’t prove their residency in the US.
+There are a few options from banks, but it’s also common for customers to be directed towards expat banking services which typically have restrictions and higher fees.

 A great alternative if you’re looking for an everyday USD account as a non-resident is to look for a specialist provider like Wise or Revolut, to get an account opened and verified online, with USD banking details and a linked payment card.

-- How much do I need to open a bank account in the US?
+How much do I need to open a bank account in the US?

 It’s usually free to open a US bank account, but there may be a minimum initial deposit, or a minimum balance requirement to waive monthly fees.
 Minimum balance requirements can be fairly high if you’re looking at expat bank accounts, with hefty monthly fees if you don’t hold enough in your account.

-- Can I open a bank account in the US before landing?
+Can I open a bank account in the US before landing?

 It’s hard to open a regular US bank account without a proof of address in the country – which may make it impossible to open your US bank account before you arrive.
 However, online and digital specialist services like Wise and Revolut may be more flexible, with accounts you can open with proof of address from your home country instead.